How to measure research impact

 You can also use Authored works to see the views of all your articles published on Taylor & Francis Online, all in one place.

-Journal-level metrics can be useful for understanding how journals are being used by the academic community, and help you choose a journal.
-Learn more about different journal-level metrics, as well as pros and cons on Editor Resources.
+Journal-level metrics can be useful for understanding how journals are being used by the academic community.
+Learn more about the different journal metrics, their limitations, and how they can help you to choose a journal.